KevinOnFrontEnd/Tibby/README.md

 # Tibby
-Simple HttpClient for interacting with TibetSwap.io API, a port of the client that was created in https://github.com/KevinOnFrontEnd/SwapHunter
+Simple HttpClient for interacting with TibetSwap.io API documented at https://api.v2.tibetswap.io/docs#/default, a port of the client that was created in https://github.com/KevinOnFrontEnd/SwapHunter

 # Setup
 ```C#